noahcal11/RecipeForSuccess/server/server.md

 This is where all the api endpoints can be setup as well as the different schema for different databases.

+<h3>run.sh</h3>
+This is a bash script that will open the server, scrape the links from scrapeLinks.py, and then close the server.
+This will be the main way that we scrape websites.

 <h3>server.js</h3>
 This is where the express server and the api endpoints are housed.
 The express server runs on port 3001.
 The current API endpoints are